-Risk Assessment Tool: Actuarial-based tools used to classify offenders into levels of risk (e.g., low, medium, and high) and to identify and target interventions to address offender needs (e.g., antisocial attitudes, antisocial peer groups) generally related to recidivism.
-A risk/needs assessment does not indicate whether a particular offender will actually recidivate; rather it identifies the "risk" or probability that the offender will recidivate.
-The probability is based on the extent to which an offender has characteristics like those of other offenders who have recidivated (NCSC, 2014).
+Risk/Needs Assessment: Uses actuarial-based tools used to classify participants into levels of risk (e.g., low, medium, and high) and to identify and target the nature, timing, and dosage of interventions to address participant criminogenic needs (e.g., antisocial attitudes, antisocial peer groups) generally related to recidivism.
+A risk/ needs assessment does not indicate whether a particular participant will actually recidivate; rather it identifies the "risk" or probability that the participant will recidivate based upon comparison of that participant to a normed group of individuals.
+The probability is based on the extent to which a participant has characteristics like those of other participants who have recidivated (NCSC, 2014).